MaxMelching/gwheadline/README.md

   I could not find a robust manual way of getting this length (due to the many different possible classes and packages that could be used to control is).

+- `backgroundsignal`: a file that is plotted in the background, for instance to represent the data that underlies the signal represented by `templatefile`.

 - Styling: albeit not being a direct option that can be passed, it is possible to change the appearance of the line by editing the corresponding TikZ style: